-To get to the starting point you can either take a cycle, a buggy, tuk-tuk, or walk it from Vang Vieng.
-The starting point is about 4 kms from the centre of the town and is marked on Google Maps.
+To get to the starting point you can either take a cycle, a buggy, tuk-tuk or walk it from Vang Vieng.
+The starting point is about 4 km from the centre of the town and is marked on Google Maps.

-I rented a tuk-tuk and made him wait for me to complete the hike, otherwise I wouldn’t been had any mode of transport to take me back.
+I rented a tuk-tuk and made him wait for me to complete the hike, otherwise, I wouldn’t have had any mode of transport to take me back.
 He charged me 30,000 Kip (approx. USD 3.4).

 You can also rent a buggy from the town.
 Rental prices depend on how long you plan to keep the vehicle.
 It’s probably best to keep the buggy for the day and explore other stuff too, like the many blue lagoons.